Creating the best dental logo is far from an exact science. There are many ways to create an impactful, memorable logo that stands out from the crowd.

 10. It’s Proportional

 A good example of symmetry in action is the famous Apple logo.
-It nearly follows the Fibonacci sequence and golden ratio:
+It nearly follows the Fibonacci sequence and the golden ratio:

 That said, you don’t necessarily have to follow a mathematical principle with your logo design.
-Apple didn’t, it just worked out by chance.
+Apple didn’t; it just worked out by chance.

 11. It’s Legible

 You may want to play around with placing the type on the art vs. below.
-If the design is still recognizable with the business name overlaying, that may be your best option for legibility.
+If the design is still recognizable with the business name overlay, that may be your best option for legibility.

 12. It’s Consistent